Huai Nam Dang National Park

 Trekking in Huai Nam Dang National Park

 The park has a long history of tourism and trekking.
-There are very few paved roads in the park and no accommodation other than camping and home stays so it is not suitable for mainstream tourism.
+There are very few paved roads in the park, and no accommodation other than camping and homestays, so it is not suitable for mainstream tourism.
 I made my first trekking in the park in 1994 and the last in 2019.
-In the early days the standard Huai Nam Dang trekking took four days and three nights.
+In the early days, the standard Huai Nam Dang trekking took four days and three nights.
 The trip included elephant riding and bamboo rafting.
-Nowadays most trekkings are two days or maximum three days.
-Elephant riding is not being offered anymore but the bamboo rafting on the Taeng River is still the best in North Thailand.
-The villages are restricted in their development so they are not that much different from 25 years ago.
+Nowadays, most trekkings are two days or a maximum of three days.
+Elephant riding is not being offered anymore, but the bamboo rafting on the Taeng River is still the best in North Thailand.
+The villages are restricted in their development, so they are not that much different from 25 years ago.

 Tribal villages in the National Park

-There are many hilltribe villages in and around Huay Nam Dang National Park.
-The majority of these are Karen villages but there also Hmong, Lahu, Lisu and Akha communities.
-Most of the trekkings spend the night in Karen or Lahu villages.
+There are many hill tribe villages in and around Huay Nam Dang National Park.
+The majority of these are Karen villages, but Hmong, Lahu, Lisu, and Akha communities.
+Most of the trekkers spend the night in Karen or Lahu villages.

-The villages in the park are very “authentic”, to use a controversial term.
-When the area became a national par, authorities allowed the tribal people to continue living within the park boundaries.
+The villages in the park are very “authentic,” to use a controversial term.
+When the area became a national park, authorities allowed the tribal people to continue living within the park boundaries.
 There are limitations to development and construction.
-The villages only have solar power and it is not allowed to construct roads.
+The villages only have solar power, and it is not allowed to construct roads.
 To spend the night in the park is living making a journey to the past.

 The attractions of Huai Nam Dang National Park

-The park boasts several waterfalls including the Huai Nam Dang Waterfall but these are not easy to reach.
-All Huai Nam Dang trekkings make a stop at the Mork Fah waterfall along the way but these falls are part of Doi Suthep/Doi Pui National Park.
-Another attraction of the park are the Pong Duad Hot Springs.
-Both our two and three day trekkings start here.
+The park boasts several waterfalls, including the Huai Nam Dang Waterfall, but these are not easy to reach.
+All Huai Nam Dang trekkings stop at the Mork Fah waterfall along the way, but these falls are part of Doi Suthep/Doi Pui National Park.
+Another attraction of the park is the Pong Duad Hot Springs.
+Both our two and three-day treks start here.
 There is accommodation at the Hot Springs and several mineral baths.

-The park is mountainous and, depending on the route taken, trekking can be challenging.
+The park is mountainous, and, depending on the route taken, trekking can be challenging.
 The views are magnificent.
-One of the popular viewpoints is the one called Doi Kiew Lom viewpoint which is located along road 1095 from Mae Malai to Pai.
-If the weather is favorable you can see Doi Luang Chiang Dao, the third highest mountain of Thailand, in the distance.
+One of the popular viewpoints is the Doi Kiew Lom viewpoint which is located along road 1095 from Mae Malai to Pai.
+If the weather is favorable, you can see Doi Luang Chiang Dao, the third highest mountain in Thailand, in the distance.

 Bamboo rafting on the Taeng River

-Bamboo rafts were used as a means of transportation in the days when there were few good roads.
-When trekking became a major tourist activity in the late 1970s bamboo rafting became an integral part of trekking.
-The heydays of trekking are over and there are not many places left where bamboo rafting is being offered.
+Bamboo rafts were a means of transportation in the days when there were few good roads.
+When trekking became a significant tourist activity in the late 1970s, bamboo rafting became an integral part of trekking.
+The heydays of trekking are over, and there are not many places left where you can do bamboo rafting.
 Rafting on the Taeng is still a fantastic experience.
 The trip starts close to the Karen village Pak Khao Lam and ends at the Shan village Sobkai.
-Depending in the season it can take two to three hours.
+Depending on the season, it can take two to three hours.
 Wearing a life jacket is compulsory.

-The scenery is lovely and there are a couple of nice and exciting rapids.
-At the height of the rainy season it is possible that we have to cancel the rafting because the river can become very wild and dangerous.
-Despite this very few accidents have happened but we have to remain alert.
+The scenery is lovely, and there are a couple of excellent and exciting rapids.
+At the height of the rainy season, we might have to cancel the rafting because the river can become very wild and dangerous.
+Very few accidents have happened, but we have to remain alert.
 Our guides know the river very well and will take care of you.

 Flora and Fauna of the National Park

-Huay Nam Dang has deciduous dipterocarp forest, deciduous bamboo forest, mixed deciduous forest and evergreen forest that are all fairly typical of Northern Thailand.
-At higher elevations tall pine trees of the Pinus Merkusii (two-needle pine) and the Pinus Kesiya (three-needled pine) variety are very common.
+Huay Nam Dang has deciduous dipterocarp forest, deciduous bamboo forest, mixed deciduous forest, and evergreen forest that are all fairly typical of Northern Thailand.
+At higher elevations, tall pine trees of the Pinus Merkusii (two-needle pine) and the Pinus Kesiya (three-needled pine) variety are prevalent.

-According to information on other pages there are wild animals living in the park such as elephants, bears, tigers, gibbons and monkeys.
+According to information on other pages, wild animals live in the park, such as elephants, bears, tigers, gibbons, and monkeys.
 Don’t count on seeing much wildlife in the park.
 You might encounter wild boar or sambar deer in remote areas of the park.
 I have never seen wildlife on my treks.
-There are quite a few bird species in the park but you need time, a trained eye and binoculars to observe them.
+There are quite a few bird species in the park, but you need time, a trained eye, and binoculars to observe them.